-- (1) As specified in sections 32-006 through 32-009 and subsections (2) and (3), LRAPA will include appropriate conditions in permits to ensure that the highest and best practicable treatment and control of air contaminant emissions is in every case provided so as to maintain overall air quality at the highest possible levels, and to maintain contaminant concentrations, visibility reduction, odors, soiling and other deleterious factors at the lowest possible levels.
-The permit conditions must ensure that the degree of treatment and control provided must be such that further degradation of existing air quality is minimized to the greatest extent possible. - (2) The Board encourages the owner or operator of a source to further reduce emissions from the source beyond applicable control requirements where feasible. - (3) Nothing in sections 32-005 through 32-009 revokes or modifies any existing permit term or condition unless or until LRAPA revokes or modifies the term or condition by a permit revision.
+- (1) As specified in 32-006 through 32-009 and subsections (2) through (6), the highest and best practicable treatment and control of air contaminant emissions shall in every case be provided so as to maintain overall air quality at the highest possible levels, and to maintain contaminant concentrations, visibility reduction, odors, soiling and other deleterious factors at the lowest possible levels.
+In the case of sources installed, constructed, or modified after June 1, 1970, particularly those located in areas with existing high-level air quality degradation, the degree of treatment and control provided shall be such that further degradation of existing air quality is minimized to the greatest extent possible. - (2) A source is in compliance with subsection (1) if the source is in compliance with all other applicable emission standards and requirements contained in LRAPA titles 32 through 51 and OAR 340 division 218. - (3) LRAPA may adopt additional rules as necessary to ensure that the highest and best practicable treatment and control is provided as specified in subsection (1).
+Such rules may include, but are not limited to, the following requirements: - (a) Applicable to a source category, regulated pollutant or geographic area of Lane County; - (b) Necessary to protect public health and welfare for air contaminants that are not otherwise regulated by LRAPA; or - (c) Necessary to address the cumulative impact of sources on air quality. - (4) LRAPA encourages the owner or operator of a source to further reduce emissions from the source beyond applicable control requirements where feasible.

+- (5) Nothing in 32-005 through 32-009 revokes or modifies any existing permit term or condition unless or until LRAPA revokes or modifies the term or condition by a permit revision. - (6) Compliance with a specific emission standard in these rules does not preclude the required compliance with any other applicable emission standard.